-If you own a term insurance policy, you are only covered during that term length.
+If you own a term life insurance policy, you are only covered during that term length.
 Once the term ends, your coverage does as well.
 It’s a common question that one asks: What happens to all that money I paid in premiums if I live?
 The short answer is: You lose it.
-The point of term life insurance is to ensure your family is protected if something unexpected happens to you.
+The point of term life insurance is to ensure your family is protected by replacing your income if something unexpected happens to you.
 If the insurance company doesn’t pay out the death benefit that means you’re still alive and shouldn’t have too much to complain about.
 Term insurance is the “better safe than sorry” financial planning option.

 Where did my money go?